-Yes, the government of Kenya, launched its Green Hydrogen Strategy and Roadmap (the Strategy), during the Africa Climate Summit 2023.
-The full copy of the Strategy can be accessed here.
+Yes, the government of Kenya, launched its Green Hydrogen Strategy and Roadmap (the Strategy), during the Africa Climate Summit 20232.

 2. What are key goals and commitments included in the strategy/policy?

 Green Hydrogen is stated to be a key part of Kenya's decarbonization strategy to help the country meet its obligations set out in the development blueprints, Vision 2030, the Bottom-Up Economic Transformation Agenda, the sustainable development goal (SDGs) and other climate change agreements such as the Paris Agreement and Africa Agenda 2063.